Monday, April 07, 2008

 Tip: Sit at top as it's easier to get a view of most top sights like Reichstag, as well as the many other historic buildings on Unter den Linden.

-Starting with Milan’s cathedral, the city’s centerpiece and third-largest church in Europe is worth visiting.
-Next to Cathedral Square “Galleria Vittorio Emanuele” – Milan’s great four-story-high, glass-domed arcade- place to shop for rich and famous.
+Starting with Milan’s cathedral, the city’s centerpiece and the third-largest church in Europe is worth visiting.
+Next to Cathedral Square “Galleria Vittorio Emanuele” – Milan’s great four-story-high, glass-domed arcade- a place to shop for rich and famous.
 Milan’s famous opera house was closed for renovation.
 We skipped Leonardo’s “Last-supper” and his bronze horse which he never built.

 Epilogue: Writing travelogue after 3 years was not easy.
 Had to refer various web site to get the details right.
 But the only person made it finish is Pamela as she wrote each pages and I just added few lines here and there.
 Yes, its worth remembering those eight days.
 This was great to immerse oneself with recollections of those lazy afternoon or vigorous morning for sure as I know I am not going to have this kind of break soon in my present life.